Unsupported Browser

 • Pediatric Program: 1 pediatric surgeon, 1 trauma surgeon

-*For pediatric trauma centers, at least one reviewer will be a pediatric surgeon and the nurse reviewer may be pediatric nurse.
+*For pediatric trauma centers, two pediatric surgeon reviewers—or at least one pediatric surgeon reviewer and one adult surgeon reviewer—and a pediatric nurse reviewer.

-Additional reviewers may be required on consultation, verification, and reverification visits based on the regulations set forth by the state department of health or EMS agency.
+Additional reviewers may be required on Consultation, Initial, and Renewal site visits based on the regulations set forth by the State Department of Health or designating agency.
 In some instances, trauma programs may request specialty reviewers (orthopaedic surgeon, neurosurgeon, emergency physician) to evaluate those specific services.
 There is an extra cost per additional reviewer.